GedMullen/2016-2017/php.md

 ## Exercises

 <br>1 .
 Run eclipse from the command line.
 Familiarise yourself with the IDE using the help menus: Help->Help Contents->Workbench User Guide.
 Create the HelloWorld program using Eclipse.
+<br>2 .
+Start this [PHP Tutorial](http://www.w3schools.com/php/default.asp) and run some of the exercises on Ygritte using eclipse.